humnasul/humnasul/README.md

 ## ❗️Seeking Summer 2026 internship opportunities - reach out at hsultan@stevens.edu

 I have always been interested in technology and it is a huge part of my life!
 I'm super excited to enter the industry and apply my skills to causes that I am passionate about 💜
-I'm a huge advocate for women in STEM, accessibility to learn about STEM, and inclusive leadership!

 ---